 - Through selling your data and browsing preferences to third-party organizations in exchange for money.
 Almost all of the individuals have experienced popup ads while browsing.
 But the thing to notice is that commonly these ads match our previous searches.
-For instance, if you are looking for a T-shirt, the next day, your screen will a display any popup ad with the tagline “cool T-shirts at a low price” or any other attracting phrase.
+For instance, if you are looking for a T-shirt, your screen will display a popup ad with the tagline “cool T-shirts at a low price” or any other attractive phrase the next day.

-- They are promoting their own services to get more traffic.
-For instance, if your ISP see that you stream videos on YouTube, then they may show you their own video streaming website with higher in results.
+- They are promoting their services to get more traffic.
+For instance, if your ISP sees that you stream videos on YouTube, they may show you their website with higher results.

 If you visit an unencrypted website, i.e., the HTTP version, your ISP will get the exact name of that site.
 For instance, you visit an online shopping website, create an account, log in to the existing account, and purchase anything.
 Now, your ISP will get the website name, the thing you purchased, the account password and other details, and the payment information (if you entered any).

-There are two conditions when your ISP could see all of your email content.
+There are two conditions when your ISP could see your email content.